brainfoolong/form-data-json/README.md

 'inputFilter': null,

 /**
- * Does return a flat key/value list of values instead of multiple dimensions
+ * Does return an array list, with same values as native Array.from(new FormData(form))
- * This will use the original input names as key, doesn't matter how weird they are
- * Exepected keys are similar to FormData() keys
+ * So a list entry will look like [["inputName", "inputValue"], ["inputName", "inputValue"]]
+ * The input name will not be changed and the list can contain multiple equal names
  * @type {boolean}
  */
 'flatList': false,

 /**
  * If true, than this does skip empty fields from the output
+ * Empty is considered to be: an empty array (for multiple selects/checkboxes) and an empty input field (length = 0)
+ * This does recursively remove keys
+ * Example: {"agb":"1", "user" : [{"name" : ""},{"name" : ""}]} will be {"agb":"1"}
  * @type {boolean}
  */
 'skipEmpty': false,

 /**
  * A function the will be called when all file fields are read as base64 data uri
- * Note: This does modify the returned object from the original call of toJson() afterwards
+ * Note: If this is given, than the original return value from toJson() is null and the values are passed to this callback as first parameter
  * @type {function|null}
  */
 'filesCallback': null,